roderickwoodman/boardgameinator/README.md

 This app is a sandbox for users to prioritize a list of board games that they are considering playing or purchasing.

 Any board game that has been added to this site can be upvoted.
-Any characteristic of these games (for example, the theme or the player count) can be upvoted too.
-And the games that get the most votes are displayed the most prominently.
-Simple.
+And any characteristic of these games, like the theme or the player count for example, can be upvoted too.
+Then, the games that get the most votes are displayed the most prominently.

 ### Who is it for?

 First of all, **Boardgameinator** IS NOT FOR geeks to manage their huge collections.
+It is not for people who spend any amount of time on [BoardGameGeek](https://boardgamegeek.com).

 Instead, this app IS FOR regular people who need help in selecting a board game.
-No BoardGameGeek account is needed.
-And with so many new titles and all of the hype these days, this is a common problem to have.
+This can be a common problem these days, with so many new titles and all of the hype in the industry.

 ### What do I do with it?